built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-store.md

 [<- Back to Table Of Contents](../README.md)

-# How to customize store
+# How To Customize Store

 Customize workspace has a way of defining your store through configuration (**storefrontProvider**) that can either be inside of your manifest e.g. [manifest.fin.json](../public/manifest.fin.json) or within a JSON response returned by a server e.g. [settings.json](../public/settings.json).

 The approach that we have taken is that you define your landing page properties (sections, titles, images) and rather than directly link specific applications you specify tags that will be used to pull in applications for each part of the store.
 You are then free to tag applications and have them automatically appear in relevant sections of the store.

-## What does the storefrontProvider configuration look like
+## What Does The Storefront Configuration Look Like

 ```json
 "storefrontProvider": {